Revisiting the HIP41378 system with K2 and Spitzer: Photometric Observations and Analysis

-In the analysis that follows we use the fully detrended C5 lightcurve provided by A.~Vanderburg \citep{vanderburg:2016c}.
-For the C18 long cadence data, we download and convert the raw cadence data into target pixel files using \texttt{kadenza} \citep{barentsen:2018}, following \cite{christiansen:2018}, and then produce lightcurves from these using the publicly available \texttt{k2phot} photometry code\footnote{https://github.com/petigura/k2phot} which also removes spacecraft pointing systematics.
-The short cadence data was detrended following the methods outlined in \cite{vanderburg:2014}.
-Low frequency variations in each lightcurve are removed by first masking out points associated with transits, and then fitting a basis spline and dividing out the best fit to produce flattened light curves.
-Additionally, we trimmed the short cadence data to include only points within two transit durations from an expected transit center, to reduce analysis run times (Figure \ref{fig:k2 lightcurves}).
+\textbf{In the analysis that follows we use the fully detrended C5 lightcurve provided by A.~Vanderburg \citep{vanderburg:2016c}.
+The calibrated C18 short and long cadence data are downloaded from MAST as target pixel files.
+These are then converted into lightcurves by performing simple aperture photometry, using a circular aperture centered on the 'center of light' of each image to measure the stellar flux.
+The center of light is determined by taking the weighted mean of the flux of each pixel in the image.
+We then detrend both the long and short cadence lightcurves following the methods outlined in \cite{vanderburg:2014}.} Low frequency variations in each lightcurve are removed by first masking out points associated with transits, and then fitting a basis spline and dividing out the best fit to produce flattened light curves.
+Additionally, we trimmed the data to include only points within two transit durations from an expected transit center, to reduce analysis run times (Figure \ref{fig:k2 lightcurves} shows the full short cadence lightcurve.).
 This is done in order to fit for individual planets without interference from the transit signals of the other planets in the system.
 This process produces 15 lightcurves, corresponding to three observations times five planets.
 Before trimming, we also check the lightcurves for signs of planet e, and while there additional transit-like signals in the lightcurve, none of them agree with the depth or duration of the known planets in the system and are likely due to detrending issues.